-But Earle didn't give up—he came up with a process to secure strips of cotton and put them on pieces of tape in intervals.
+But Earle didn’t give up—he came up with a process to secure strips of cotton and put them on pieces of tape in intervals.
 It proved a much less annoying way to do things, and when he mentioned it to his bosses, they ran with the idea.
-And of course, he patented the hell out of it.
+And of course, he patented the heck out of it.

 It took a while to get things moving, however, because the strips, initially, were made by hand, which made them expensive.
 Also, they were too large.
 Worst of all, people didn’t know they needed them yet, and the cost and size issues weren’t helping.
 Eventually, Johnson & Johnson made a machine to allow for smaller bandages, and made the bandages slightly smaller in size.

 That’s all well and good, but there was just one problem: The bandages weren’t selling.
 Easy enough, the marketers of the world said: we’ll just hand them to the Boy Scouts.
 The logic in this decision was perfect—it introduced parents everywhere to a logical solution to a problem everyone has.

 They’ve probably saved countless pints of blood, and perhaps a number of lives, ever since.

 “It is not, however, only the poorer classes of the community who have a weakness for secret remedies and the ministration of quacks; the well-to-do and the highly-placed will often, when not very ill, take a curious pleasure in experimenting with mysterious compounds.”